- APG Governance

 Does the APG provide technical assistance and training?

 The APG is not a technical assistance provider, but coordinates technical assistance and training in AML/CFT, and provides practical support to APG members and observer jurisdictions in the region.
+The APG does however provide training (including assessor traiing) and does provide assistance in relation to strategic implementation palnning.

 Does the APG investigate money laundering cases?